oneapi-src/oneAPI-samples/DirectProgramming/DPC++FPGA/Tutorials/Features/private_copies/README.md

 the `VERBOSE=1` argument:
 ``make VERBOSE=1``
-For more comprehensive troubleshooting, use the Diagnostics Utility for Intel® oneAPI Toolkits, which provides system checks to find missing dependencies and permissions errors.
+For more comprehensive troubleshooting, use the Diagnostics Utility for Intel&reg; oneAPI Toolkits, which provides system checks to find missing dependencies and permissions errors.
 [Learn more](https://www.intel.com/content/www/us/en/develop/documentation/diagnostic-utility-user-guide/top.html).

 ### In Third-Party Integrated Development Environments (IDEs)

 You can compile and run this tutorial in the Eclipse* IDE (in Linux*) and the Visual Studio* IDE (in Windows*).
-For instructions, refer to the following link: [Intel® oneAPI DPC++ FPGA Workflows on Third-Party IDEs](https://www.intel.com/content/www/us/en/developer/articles/technical/intel-oneapi-dpcpp-fpga-workflow-on-ide.html)
+For instructions, refer to the following link: [FPGA Workflows on Third-Party IDEs for Intel&reg; oneAPI Toolkits](https://www.intel.com/content/www/us/en/developer/articles/technical/intel-oneapi-dpcpp-fpga-workflow-on-ide.html).

 ## Examining the Reports
 Locate `report.html` in the `private_copies_report.prj/reports/` directory.
-Open the report in any of Chrome*, Firefox*, Edge*, or Internet Explorer*.
+Open the report in Chrome*, Firefox*, Edge*, or Internet Explorer*.

 On the main report page, scroll down to the section titled "Estimated Resource Usage".
 Each kernel name ends in the `private_copies` attribute argument used for that kernel, e.g., `kernelCompute1` uses a `private_copies` attribute value of 1.
 You can verify that the number of RAMs used for each kernel increases with the `private_copies` value used, with the exception of `private_copies` 0.
-Using `private_copies` 0 instructs the compiler to choose a default value, which is often close to the value that would give you maximum throughput.
+Using `private_copies` 0 instructs the compiler to choose a default value, which is often near the value that would give you maximum throughput.

 ## Running the Sample